open-guides/og-aws/README.md

 	-	and you don’t have a specific reason to use Google Cloud
 	-	and you can afford, manage, or negotiate its somewhat higher costs
 	-	... then AWS is likely a good option for your company.
 -	Each of those reasons above might point to situations where other services are preferable.
-In practice, many, if not most, tech startups as well as a number of modern large companies fit those criteria.
-(Many large enterprises are partly migrating internal infrastructure to Azure, Google Cloud, and AWS.)
+In practice, many, if not most, tech startups as well as a number of modern large companies can or already do benefit from using AWS.
+Many large enterprises are partly migrating internal infrastructure to Azure, Google Cloud, and AWS.
+-	🔹**EC2 vs. other services:** Most users of AWS are most familiar with [EC2](#ec2), AWS’ flagship virtual server product, and possibly a few others like S3 and ELBs.
+But AWS products now extend far beyond basic IaaS, and often companies do not properly understand or appreciate all the many AWS services and how they can be applied, due to the [sharply growing](#which-services-to-use) number of services, their novelty and complexity, branding confusion, and fear of ⛓lock-in to proprietary AWS technology.
+Although a bit daunting, it’s important for technical decision-makers in companies to understand the breadth of the AWS services and make informed decisions.
+(We hope this guide will help.)
--	🚪**AWS vs. IaaS alternatives:** While AWS is the dominant IaaS provider (31% market share in [this 2016 estimate](https://www.srgresearch.com/articles/aws-remains-dominant-despite-microsoft-and-google-growth-surges)), there is significant of competition and alternatives that are better suited to some companies:
+-	🚪**AWS vs. other cloud providers:** While AWS is the dominant IaaS provider (31% market share in [this 2016 estimate](https://www.srgresearch.com/articles/aws-remains-dominant-despite-microsoft-and-google-growth-surges)), there is significant of competition and alternatives that are better suited to some companies:
 	-	The most significant direct competitor is [**Google Cloud**](https://cloud.google.com/).
 It arrived later to market than AWS, but has vast resources and is now used widely by many companies, including a few large ones.
 It is gaining market share.
 Not all AWS services have similar or analogous services in Google Cloud.
-And vice versa: In particular Google offers some more advanced machine learning-based services like the [Vision API](https://cloud.google.com/vision/).
+And vice versa: In particular Google offers some more advanced machine learning-based services like the [Vision](https://cloud.google.com/vision/), [Speech](https://cloud.google.com/speech/), and [Natural Language](https://cloud.google.com/natural-language/) APIs.
 It’s not common to switch once you’re up and running, but it does happen: [Spotify migrated](http://www.wsj.com/articles/google-cloud-lures-amazon-web-services-customer-spotify-1456270951) from AWS to Google Cloud.
 There is more discussion [on Quora](https://www.quora.com/What-are-the-reasons-to-choose-AWS-over-Google-Cloud-or-vice-versa-for-a-high-traffic-web-application) about relative benefits.
 	-	[**Microsoft Azure**](https://azure.microsoft.com/en) is the de facto choice for companies and teams that are focused on a Microsoft stack.
-	-	In China, AWS’ footprint is relatively small.
+	-	In **China**, AWS’ footprint is relatively small.
 The market is dominated by Alibaba’s [Aliyun](https://intl.aliyun.com/).
 	-	Companies at (very) large scale may want to reduce costs by managing their own infrastructure.
 For example, [Dropbox migrated](https://news.ycombinator.com/item?id=11282948) to their own infrastructure.
 	-	Other cloud providers such as [Digital Ocean](https://www.digitalocean.com/) offer similar services, sometimes with greater ease of use, more personalized support, or lower cost.
 However, none of these match the breadth of products, mind-share, and market domination AWS now enjoys.
 	-	Traditional managed hosting providers such as [Rackspace](https://www.rackspace.com/) offer cloud solutions as well.